-Shelter Animals Count began collecting community services data in 2021 to capture the most common ways shelters, rescues, and service-based organizations are supporting pets and people in our communities.
+Shelter Animals Count Community Services Database (CSD) began collecting services data in 2021 to capture the most common ways shelters, rescues, and service-based organizations are supporting pets and people in our communities.
 These services exist to help keep pets in their homes and out of the shelters, and also to help people during difficult times.

 Organizations provide services to keep owned pets in their homes and to keep community pets thriving in their neighborhoods.